mibur1/psy111/book/statistics/2_Categorical_Reg/2_Effects Coding.md

 print(results.summary())
 ```

-You can see, that the result are fairly similar to dummy coding, as the grand mean is close to the `e4/e4` mean.
+You can see that the results are fairly similar to dummy coding, as the grand mean is close to the `e4/e4` mean.

 When it comes to the contrast matrix, it looks pretty similar, with the only distinction being last row coded as **-1**.
-In effect coding, there is is no explicit reference group as seen in dummy coding - the grand mean serves as the reference.
+In effect coding, there is no explicit reference group as seen in dummy coding - the grand mean serves as the reference.
 The group coded with -1 is central to this coding scheme but doesn't act as a conventional reference category for comparisons.

 ```{code-cell} ipython3
 # Get all genotype levels and save them as a list